TokyoTechX-TAs/youtube-batch-upload/README.md

 # youtube-batch-upload
 This tool will do a batch video, subtitle, and thumbnail upload to any YouTube channel including adding information such as description, and title automatically.
 In short, it read all materials' information from macro-excel and upload them accordingly.
 The tool will return a set of video URLs which will be used as an input for creating video content of edx.org online course instance

-Please see the pptx of pdf file for further instructions
+Please see the pptx of pdf file for further instructions and youtube video https://youtu.be/PSaWd7bDChM

 # This tool consists of 3 parts